Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Yellow River Water Trail (Planning stage)

-- Currently threatened by navigability laws
+- Currently threatened by navigability law disputes

-- Check Georgia Rivers Network for updates
+- Check Georgia River Network for current access updates

 Expert Challenges

-Tallulah Gorge (Permit required)
+Tallulah Gorge Water Trail (Permit required)

 - Skill Level: Expert only

-- Highlights: 1,000-foot deep gorge, Class V rapids
+- Highlights: 1,000-foot deep gorge, Class V rapids, waterfalls

-- Season: Scheduled releases only
+- Season: Scheduled dam releases only (check Georgia Power schedule)

-- Note: Minimum experience requirements enforced
+- Note: Minimum experience requirements enforced by rangers

 Spring (March-May)